VKCOM/statshouse/website/docs/guides/edit-metrics.md

 <img src={AggregationEdit} width="500"/>

-The _Mixed_ type is a legacy one, so please avoid it.
+The _Mixed_ type allows you to display all the statistics (even irrelevant ones) in the UI.
 See more on [changing or combining metric types](send-data.md#metric-types-and-their-combinations).

 ### Percentiles